plone/tagung.plone.de/backend/README.md

 ## Features

-* Configure the website for tagung.
+* Configure the website for tagung

 ## Installation